Terraform vs. Pulumi

 Converting From Terraform to Pulumi

-For an example of how to do a Terraform-to-Pulumi conversion, see our article, From Terraform to Infrastructure as Software.
+For an example of how to do a Terraform-to-Pulumi conversion, see our article, Converting Full Terraform Programs to Pulumi.

 Using Pulumi and Terraform Side-by-Side